-A newcomer in the world of medical alert systems, UnaliWear aims to disrupt the smartwatch world with their stylish Kanega Watch.
-Not only does the Kanega Watch include automatic fall detection – a rarity with medical alert watches – but it also has a unique battery system that allows for 24/7 wear.
+UnaliWear, a newcomer to medical alerts, aims to disrupt the smartwatch world with their stylish Kanega Watch.
+The Kanega Watch includes automatic fall detection — a rarity with medical alert watches — and has a unique battery system that allows for 24/7 wear.
+These features, however, come at a premium.
+The Kanega Watch costs $299 and ongoing monthly fees are $79.95, making it the single most expensive medical alert watch we’ve seen.

 In this Kanega Watch review, we’ll take a closer look at UnaliWear’s foray into the smartwatch world.
-We’ll test all of its features – including its GPS and fall detection – as well as compare it to other popular medical alert watches.
+We’ll test all of its features – including GPS and fall detection – as well as compare it to other popular medical alert watches.

 Pro Tip: Looking for medical alert protection for as low as $20 per month?
 Then check out our rundown of this year’s best medical alert systems for seniors.